‘Fallout 4’ And ‘Skyrim Special Edition’: New Bethesda Featured Mods Category

 “Variety is important to us, and we’re particularly interested in those mods that aren’t currently showing up as Most Popular, Highest Rated, or on the other automated carousels.
 Not that these mods can’t be featured, but this is an opportunity to bring attention to other mods as well.
 We’ve love to see lesser known mods or recent releases by popular authors, older mods that have just been updated, and great content by newer modders.”

-Currently there are 30 mods featured online and they can be found on their corresponding Skyrim and Fallout 4 pages.
-Some are for just the Xbox One and PC and others include the additional PlayStation 4 platform.
+Currently, there are 30 mods featured online, and they can be found on their corresponding Skyrim and Fallout 4 pages.
+Some are for just the Xbox One and PC, and others include the additional PlayStation 4 platform.
 The latter console was given mod support last November.
-A month prior to that, a facial expressions and weapons mod, too.
+A month before that, a facial expressions and weapons mod, too.

 Fallout 4 Featured Mods

-Bethesda had given some examples which include the nice, hipster New York city loft look called “Shezrie’s Loft” by Shezrie.
+Bethesda had given some examples which include the nice, hipster New York City loft look called “Shezrie’s Loft” by Shezrie.
 It has quite the homey look to it that would make one forget about the Boston wasteland altogether.

 Another mod entails a fascinating Fallout 4/Skyrim mash-up intended for the wasteland wanderer.
 It’s recognized by its iconic horns on the helmet and was given the nomenclature of TES-51 power armor.
 It features six new paint jobs and Nordic Warpaint as well as Skyforge Steel.
 There’s also a bonus venue for the suit as well as its own secret.
 The mystery alone will probably be enough to give it tons of downloads.
 The TES-51 was brought to you by SovereignWalrus and is available for PC and Xbox One.